tedyoung/awesome-java8/README.md

 * [Javaslang](http://www.javaslang.io/) - Adds the notion of Tuples, along with immutable Values and Pattern Matching, to make it easier to write more functional Java code. :8ball:
 * [jOOλ](https://github.com/jOOQ/jOOL) - Part of the jOOQ series of libraries, provides more Functions, Tuples, and `Seq` that provides methods like `crossJoin()`, `join()`, and `groupBy()`. :8ball:
 * [ProtonPack](https://github.com/poetix/protonpack) - Offers about a dozen utilities for `Stream`, e.g., `takeWhile`, `zip`, `aggregate`, and a `unique` collector. :8ball:

+## General-purpose libraries

+For libraries with many features that don't fit in a single category. _Honestly, this section was just created so that it can hold Guava, which as of (Release 21](https://github.com/google/guava/wiki/Release21) requires Java 8+._

+* [Guava](https://github.com/google/guava) - One of the most widely used and well-written general-purpose Java libraries.
+As of Release 21, only works with Java 8 (or later). :8ball:

 ## Interoperability libraries